Chalk & Wire - FAQ

 Information for Students

-Chalk & Wire access codes are available for purchase at the USF Bookstore on the Tampa campus.
+Chalk & Wire access codes are available for purchase at the USF Bookstore on the USF Tampa campus.
 The cost is around $45.
-Access codes can also be purchased online from the USF Bookstore website.
+Access codes can also be purchased either in person or over the phone through the USF Bookstore.

 There are several ways to get help when you start ChalkandWire.